 Accreditation: LANTRA & NPTC

-At your site: £370 per person (+VAT), includes theory exam and assessment
+At your site: includes theory exam (multiple choice question paper) and practical assessment

 A preparatory coaching session can be arranged either online or at your site - please ask for details.